Washington, USA – July 2014

 “Oh!
 I met him once.
 We played volleyball at his family ranch outside Kabul.”

 Silence.
-I look up to see Michael gazing at me, bemused.
+I look up to see my husband gazing at me, bemused.

 “You played volleyball with a one-armed heroin smuggler?”